 With support from the Negaunee Music Institute at the Chicago Symphony Orchestra, Heffernan has commissioned works by three rising Chicago-based LGBTQ+ composers, Kelley Sheehan, Devin Clara Fanslow, and Sean Ellis Hussey for a program called Closets Are For Clothes, which will be performed on June 23 at Chicago’s Constellation.

-Heffernan says he chose coming out as the performance theme, not only because it is a pivotal moment in any LGBTQ+ person’s life, but to put into perspective that the experience of coming out is universal.
+Heffernan says he chose coming out as the performance theme, not only because it is a pivotal moment in many LGBTQ+ person’s lives, but to put into perspective that the experience of coming out is universal.

 “I wanted to encourage young emerging LGBTQ+ composers to write pieces that tell their story in an authentic way, because thankfully nowadays LGBTQ+ people are able to,” he explains.
 “This concert series is both a celebration of how far we have come and how far we still have to go.”